urbanairship/connect-python-library/README.rst

 Offset recorders inherit from the abstract base class ``uaconnect.Recorder``, implementing ``read_offset`` and ``write_offset`` methods.
-One recorder is included in the library, ``FileRecorder``, which stores the offest on disk.
+One recorder is included in the library, ``FileRecorder``, which stores the offset on disk.
 In the ``uaconnect.ext.redisrecorder`` package there is an example implementation of using an Redis instance to store the offset.